openglfreak/winestreamproxy/README.md

 ```
 in a terminal.

-If you want to run winestreamproxy and another program (e.g. a game) in the same command (e.g. for use as the command
+If you want to run Winestreamproxy and another program (e.g. a game) in the same command (e.g. for use as the command
 prefix in Lutris), use the included wrapper script.
 This script can be used by prepending
 ```sh
 winestreamproxy-wrapper
 ```
 to the command to be run.
-Note that it is currently not possible to pass command line parameters to winestreamproxy
+Note that it is currently not possible to pass command line parameters to Winestreamproxy
 through the wrapper script - if you need to do this, you will have to write your own wrapper script that includes
 these parameters.